dogancelik/endl/README.md

 ## How to install?
 [![NPM](https://nodei.co/npm/endl.png?mini=true)](https://nodei.co/npm/endl/)

-Prerequisites: Tools for building NodeJS native modules
+Prerequisites: Tools for building NodeJS native modules (Visual Studio or [Visual Studio Express](https://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx))

 ## How do you pronounce *endl*?
 Like *Handel* the composer, but without the *h* → *andel* :)